kzkn/simplecov-resultset-diff-action/README.md

 ## Cache .resultset.json

 You can use the cached resultset file for comparison.
-To cache the resultset file which is generated from the `build-base` step, it will save the build time (if your `base` ref will not change constantly).
+To cache the resultset file that generated from the `build-base` job, it will save the build time.

 ```yml
   build-base: